Sanma no Meitantei: Gameplay

 Gameplay featuring Sanma Akashiya at the bottom of the screen.
 Unlike other similar adventure games of the time, Sanma no Meitantei features graphical elements for its menu selection of actions.

-Famitsu described the game as a "command-input adventure" styled-game, similar to other popular games of the era, such as the The Portopia Serial Murder Case or Tantei Jingūji Saburō: Shinjuku Chūō Kōen Satsujin Jiken which were popular at in the late 1980s in Japan.
+Famitsu described the game as a "command-input adventure" styled-game, similar to other popular games of the era, such as The Portopia Serial Murder Case or Tantei Jingūji Saburō: Shinjuku Chūō Kōen Satsujin Jiken which were popular at in the late 1980s in Japan.
 The game allows the player to select from a menu of commands.
 Instead of text-based commands, the commands are presented through icons.
 Objects on display on the screen can be investigated through a cursor shaped like a crab.

 Some portions of the game features action sequences, such as avoiding falling plates to grab a falling notebook or having to continually hit the buttons on the controller to win a boat race, or an optional mini-game that is a parody of Galaxian called Crabaxian.